brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 and move <math><mi>b</mi></math> against the direction of <math><mfrac><mrow><mo>&part;</mo><mi>l</mi></mrow><mrow><mo>&part;</mo><mi>b</mi></mrow></mfrac></math> to make <math><mi>l</mi></math> smaller.

-The capability to automatically perform mathematical differentiation (autodiff) of a complex function with respect to its parameters is essential to machine learning libraries: for example Google's TensorFlow, Meta's PyTorch, [JAX](https://jax.dev), the emergent Apple's [MLX](https://mlx-framework.org), and [micrograd](https://github.com/brief-ds/micrograd) developed by us Brief Solutions Ltd.
+The capability to automatically perform mathematical differentiation (autodiff) of a complex function with respect to its parameters is essential to machine learning libraries: for example Google's TensorFlow, Meta's PyTorch, [JAX](https://jax.dev), the emergent Apple's [MLX](https://mlx-framework.org), and [micrograd](https://github.com/brief-ds/micrograd) developed by us.

 ## micrograd autodiff library
-Our repository is at [https://github.com/brief-ds/micrograd](https://github.com/brief-ds/micrograd). micrograd was started by Andrej Karpathy.
+The repository is at [https://github.com/brief-ds/micrograd](https://github.com/brief-ds/micrograd). micrograd was started by Andrej Karpathy.
 [The initial version](https://github.com/brief-ds/micrograd/tree/scalar) works only on scalar values.
 We extended it to work with vectors, including matrices (2-dimensional) and arbitrary-dimensional tensors.

 The project is pure Python with no C code.
 Its core is just one 500-line Python file [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py), ludicrously simple, and of toy size.